Nabil Baha

-Nabil Baha (Arabic: نبيل باها; born 12 August 1981) is a retired footballer who played as a striker.
+Nabil Baha (Arabic: نبيل باها; born 12 August 1981) is a professional football manager and former football player who played as a striker.
+He currently manages the Morocco national under-17 football team.

 He started playing for Montpellier in 2000 and spent much of his career in the top divisions of Portugal and Spain, with notable stints at Braga and Málaga.

-Born in France, Baha won 20 caps for Morocco over the course of seven years.
-Since July 2017, he is the second trainer of FUS Rabat.
+Born in France, Baha won 21 caps for Morocco over the course of seven years.
+Since 2024, he is the trainer of Morocco U17.

 Club career

 Born in Remiremont, Vosges, and with both of his parents hailing from Douar Guerzine near Fes, Baha made his professional debuts with France's Montpellier HSC, then went on to represent Associação Naval 1º de Maio (second division) and S.C.
 Braga in Portugal, moving to Spain in 2005 and appearing for Racing de Ferrol in the second level.
 There, in spite of his eight league goals, the Galician club would be relegated.

 After a brief return spell to France with lowly US Créteil-Lusitanos, Baha returned to Spain and its second tier in January 2007, scoring nine league goals for SD Ponferradina which would also drop down a level at the season's closure.
 In the 2007–08 campaign he played for another side in the category, Málaga CF, and, benefitting from several injuries to usual first-choice Salva, finished with ten goals (second-best in the squad) as the Andalusians returned to La Liga after two years.

 In the early months of 2008, Baha was subject of a €2 million transfer to FC Steaua București, however he rejected this as he wanted to play in Spain's top flight – he had a clause in his contract allowing him to talk to other clubs if the offer was at least €5 million.
 In 2008–09 he scored his first goal in the competition, in a 4–0 away routing of Recreativo de Huelva on 5 October 2008; the following month he also found the net, at the Santiago Bernabéu against Real Madrid, but in a 4–3 defeat, and finished the first half of the season as the club's top scorer at eight for a total of nine, tied for best with midfielder Apoño.

 On 29 January 2011, free agent Baha joined AEK Athens F.C. of Greece, signing a six-month contract with an option for an extra year.
 On 30 April he scored his only official goal of the campaign, in a 3–0 win against Atromitos F.C. in the Greek Cup final.

 On 18 August 2011, Baha returned to Spain and joined CE Sabadell FC, signing a two-year contract.
 He was released by the club late in January 2013 and, in July, moved to the Chinese Super League with Dalian Aerbin FC.